Q. What is MyVU and how will it help me?

 Q. Do I still need to select a refund preference with BankMobile if I am an online student?

 A. Yes.
 All student financial disbursements, such as refunds and financial aid awards, are handled through BankMobile.
 Even if you do not receive financial aid, there may be instances in which you do receive a refund.
 For example, a class was dropped during the drop/add period.
-You can select your refund preference through your MyVU account or by visiting this link.
+You can select your refund preference through your MyVU account.

 Q. How do I register for online courses?